Blogs

 What to do:

 A suppression list is a list of email addresses or phone numbers that your notification service will never use again.
 You can add addresses that produced a bounce/complaint to this list to avoid getting more bounces/complaints.
-Some services, such as SES or SendGrid, have a suppression list built-in which you should configure.
+Some services, such as SES or SendGrid, have built-in suppression lists, which you should configure.
 NotificationAPI comes with a suppression list automatically.

 If you are not using any of these, consider implementing a suppression list using a database table.